Administrative Policy Number: TX-301

 A dean, department head, director or supervisor, may also grant approval to an eligible employee for them to enroll in an academic credit course of instruction at an institution, other than William & Mary, and have the current tuition reimbursed under the terms of this policy, provided the courses are not offered at William & Mary and are directly related to the employee’s job.

-Note: Tuition reimbursements will be handle through Accounts Payable.
+Note: Tuition reimbursements will be handled through Payroll.

 Participation in the educational assistance program, requires that an eligible employee be employed and actively working at the time they register for classes.
+Eligible employees must continue employment eligibility during the duration of the semester.
+If the employee leaves employment without the course being completed (final grade); the employee waiver will be revoked and the employee will owe the university the waiver amount.
 Educational assistance is not available retroactively.

 Participation in the educational assistance program is by approval only.
 Therefore, an eligible employee must complete an Employee Educational Assistance Form and provide it to their dean, department head, director or supervisor, who will approve or deny the request, prior to registration.
 If an ineligible employee is granted approval by his/her department, then the department will be charged for the cost of tuition and fees associated with the courses taken by the ineligible employee.